 If a student fails to complete, by the end of the quarter, a minimum of 300 units of course work and also fails to attain a GPA minimum of 2.0 in the same quarter, the student may be immediately suspended regardless of whether the preceding quarter was satisfactory.
 Students who are working at an approved reduced course load (RCL) who fail to complete all of their courses on time with passing grades, and also fail to attain a minimum GPA of 2.0, may be immediately suspended regardless of whether the preceding quarter was satisfactory.

-NOTE: Students on financial aid who fail to meet the completion rate (75 percent of registered courses) and GPA requirements and/or fail to complete nine courses each year may jeopardize their financial aid packages.
+NOTE: Students on financial aid who fail to meet the completion rate (70 percent of registered courses) and GPA requirements and/or fail to complete their degree within 150% of the program timeframe may jeopardize their financial aid packages.